JosephineJohnson/rdss-archivematica-channel-adapter/README.md

 The name of the backend used as the RDSS broker. `"kinesis"` is the backend currently supported in addition to "backendmock"`, developed for testing purposes only.

-:heavy_minus_sign: `BROKER.SCHEMAS_DIR`

-> Default: `""`

-The location of the directory containing the JSON Schema files of the RDSS messaging API.
-Typically this environment points to the tree where the [rdss-message-api-docs](https://github.com/JiscRDSS/rdss-message-api-docs) repository has been cloned.

 :heavy_minus_sign: `BROKER.QUEUES.MAIN`

 > Default: `"main"`